OpenNebula/terraform-provider-opennebula/website/docs/r/virtual_machine.html.markdown

 The following attribute are exported:
 * `id` - ID of the virtual machine.
-* `instance` - Name of the virtual machine instance created on the cluster.
+* `instance` - (Deprecated) Name of the virtual machine instance created on the cluster.
 * `uid` - User ID whom owns the virtual machine.
 * `gid` - Group ID which owns the virtual machine.
 * `uname` - User Name whom owns the virtual machine.